The James Joyce Walking Tour

 Yeah, prissy Virginia Woolf thought there was too much pooping in Ulysses.

 I ask if there’s still much scholarly interest in Finnegans Wake, given how hard it is, Josh says yeah, scholars still find it fascinating, devote their careers to it.
 I tell Josh about the Finnegans Wake seminar I took in college, the professor was a white-haired red-faced alcoholic gay Irish-American.
-Josh guesses the guy’s name, I can’t remember it.
+Josh guesses the guy’s name, I can’t remember if that’s it.

 “Well, here we are,” Josh says, and I realize we’re back at the Joyce Center, and there leaning on the black spiky railing outside the center is Vicki with her red hair and scarf and lipstick.